Pre-Congress Workshops

 In-Situ Electrical Characterization in the TEM: Techniques and Applications

-Session chair: Darius Pohl and Rolf Erni
+Scientific Organisers: Darius Pohl and Rolf Erni

 This workshop introduces the fundamentals of electrical characterization and transport measurements in TEM, with additional focus on sample preparation challenges.
 Participants will explore key topics such as electrical transport, battery and electromigration research, ferroelectrics, and advanced semiconductor characterization.
 Designed for both newcomers and experienced researchers, the workshop highlights state-of-the-art applications and recent advances in TEM-based electrical analysis.
 Attendees will gain a broad overview of the field, practical insights, and opportunities for discussion with experts, making it ideal for anyone looking to deepen or broaden their understanding of electrical measurements in TEM.